 We examined the origin of the missing obliquity factor in the SRME prediction step.
 We then used 1D prestack examples for a quantitative comparison of the free-surface-multiple prediction between the ISS FSME and SRME methods.
 The ISS FSME method provides a toolbox capability and option for a more accurate prediction of free-surface multiples.
 There are circumstances where this new and more effective capability might not be needed.
-For example, to remove isolated free-surface multiples, an approximated free-surface multiple prediction plus an adaptive subtraction by SRME method might be sufficient and suggested due to its less computational costs.
-However, there are many circumstances that this new capability is preferred.
+For example, to remove isolated free-surface multiples, an approximate free-surface multiple prediction plus an adaptive subtraction by the SRME method might be sufficient and indicated as a cost-effective approach.
+However, there are many circumstances that this new ISS FS multiple elimination capability is called-for and needed.
 For example, (1) to remove a free-surface multiple that is interfering with a primary without damaging the primary, by providing a more accurate free-surface multiple prediction and relying less on the adaptive step.
 (2) And when it is unclear if a free-surface multiple is (or is not) interfering with a primary, the ISS FSME would be a prudent choice.
-When this capability is needed, the ISS FSME method provides an option in the toolbox.
+When this capability is needed, the ISS FSME method provides an important and valuable, option in the toolbox.
+It goes without saying that for SRME and ISS free surface multiple elimination methods to deliver their promise they must be applied in their 2D and 3D versions, where the subsurface has 2D and 3D variability.